BU-ISCIII/buisciii-tools/.github/PULL_REQUEST_TEMPLATE.md

 Fill in the appropriate checklist below and delete whatever is not relevant.

-PRs should be made against the dev branch, unless you're preparing a pipeline release.
+PRs should be made against the develop of hotfix branch, unless you're preparing a software release.
 -->

 ## PR checklist